harshvardhaniimi/personal-website/content/blog/travels/2023-06-05-seattle/index.md

 tags: []
 ---

 Sometimes, a journey far from home can unexpectedly transport you back to cherished memories.
 Such was my experience during my two-day sojourn in Seattle, the Emerald City.
-Seattle's urban charm, combined with its vibrant market scene, immediately stirred recollections of bustling "Sabzi Bazaars" back home in India, igniting a sense of nostalgia and familiarity that added a unique warmth to my adventure.
+Seattle's urban charm, combined with its vibrant market scene, immediately stirred recollections of bustling "Sabzi Bazaars" back home in India, igniting a sense of nostalgia and familiarity that added warmth to my adventure.

 But, let's start from the beginning.